gibbonscharlie/bfe/README.md

 See the help files for documentation, particularly those for `EstimateIWE`, `ScoreTest`, and `SpecTest`.

 ## Notes
-Please note that this package is **still in development** and **very much in beta** right now.
+Please note that this package is still in development.
 Calculations involving variances (standard errors, test statistics) do not yet line up with the Stata results due to small sample correction issues (in process of being harmonized).
 If you have any feedback or suggestions, feel free to reach out by submitting an issue above or by sending me an e-mail.